EMVrace/EMVrace.github.io/README.md

 EMV, named after its founders Europay, Mastercard, and Visa, is the international protocol standard for in-store smartcard payment.
-There are 9.89 billion EMV cards in circulation worldwide, according to EMVCo's [Annual Report 2020](https://www.emvco.com/wp-content/uploads/documents/EMVCo-Annual-Report-2020.pdf).
+In December 2020, EMVCo [reported](https://www.emvco.com/wp-content/uploads/documents/EMVCo-Annual-Report-2020.pdf) 9.89 billion EMV cards in circulation worldwide.
 Despite the standard's advertised security, various issues have been previously uncovered, deriving from logical flaws that are hard to spot in EMV's lengthy and complex specification, running over 2,000 pages.

-We have specified a comprehensive [model](https://github.com/EMVrace/EMVerify) (extended [here](https://github.com/EMVrace/EMVerify-PAN-routing)) of the EMV protocol, using the state-of-the-art model checker [Tamarin](https://tamarin-prover.github.io/).
+We have specified a comprehensive [model](https://github.com/EMVrace/EMVerify) (extended [here](https://github.com/EMVrace/EMVerify-PAN-routing)) of the EMV protocol, using the [Tamarin](https://tamarin-prover.github.io/) model checker.
 Using our models, we identified several authentication flaws that lead to two critical attacks: one affecting Visa cards and another affecting Mastercard cards.

 [**The attack on Visa**](#attack-on-visa) allows criminals to complete a purchase over the PIN-less limit with a victim's Visa contactless card without knowing the card's PIN.
 In other words, *the PIN in your Visa card is useless* as it won't protect your card from being used for fraudulent, high-value purchases.